Houstoten/The-Batch-MultimodalRAG/README.md

 ## Context generation and QA

 As LLM for QA, `gpt4-o` is used here.
 After context is generated from retrieved results, specific QA prompt is populated with question and context.
+Image descriptions are generated with same `gpt4-o` and added to the query as a context.

 ## Evaluation